Long Distance Cycling: Tips and Tricks

 Athlete Riding His Bicycle

 Pedal Smartly!
 How can a person pedal smartly, and what are some of the tips that every kind of cyclist adapts?
 Let me ask you a question: How do you start a workout?
 I mean a normal workout, this can be in a gym or at your home.
-You would obviously start from a low-intensity workout which would serve as a warmup right?
-The same concept applies to cycling, start slow and then gradually increase the cadence from there.
-Start pedaling in an efficient gear, the kind of gear in which you are comfortable, just make sure that your legs are comfortable while pedaling.
+You would start from a low-intensity workout which would serve as a warmup right?

 Easy gearing and higher cadence are what you should go with in the beginning.
-There are many people who go with harder gears and then have trouble maintaining cadence, please avoid this mistake.
+Many people go with harder gears and then have trouble maintaining cadence, please avoid this mistake.
 What you can do in this situation is opt for easy gear and maintain almost 90 rpm, this will prepare you for the longer rides.
 If you go to the gym, I have a better example for you.
 You should do a bench press of 10 reps of 20 kgs instead of doing a bench press of 200 kgs at once.
 You have to be smart in a situation like this and aim for the long-term goals.

 Drinking Tea On Bike Ride

 Sometimes, a person might worry about what they are mixing in the water, don’t think too much about that.
 The most important factor is the water and your efforts.
 You will be needing that strength for the journey ahead so don’t pay too much attention to what you are mixing.
-My favorite drinks for cycling are Torq Energy Drink and High 5 Energy Drink Mix, nothing else works like they do.
-Of course, these are my personal choices and I am sure that you will have favorites of your own too.

-Apart from consuming energy drinks, also pay attention to food.
 I would suggest that you have a bite or two after every fifteen minutes, if the ride is more than two hours long then just take a 30-minute break to eat and refill.
 Consistency is the main thing that will get you through the day, not perfection.
 Let me give you some amazing ideas for snacks: Popcorn, granola, energy bars, and nut butter works too!

-Adopt The Rule of Thirds
+7. Adopt The Rule of Thirds

 Cyclist Standing With Bike On Mountain

-Keep An Eye On The Wind
+8. Keep An Eye On The Wind

+The wind can either propel you forward or halt you in their path.
+Cyclists that start with a tailwind should roll easily as they would have a headwind at the end.
 If you are cycling with a group then the rules change, sticking during the headwinds is what everyone should do.
 This will allow the cyclists to take turns at the front while also sheltering one another.
-Basic knowledge of the wind is crucial for cyclists, and I would suggest that you learn all about it.

-Always Be Prepared For Trouble
+10. Always Be Prepared For Trouble

 Tire Puncture Repair Kit

-Take Breaks and Stay Pain-Free
+11. Take Breaks and Stay Pain-Free

 Taking breaks between rides is very necessary, this practice will also safeguard you against some injuries.
 I would suggest moving around your bikes when taking a break, stretching is also a really good option.
 Here are some tips that will work wonders for you: